eirinnnnnn/eirinnnnnn.github.io/prof.md

   - Communication / networking protocols, control theory in networks :contentReference[oaicite:15]{index=15}
 - **Representative works to read:**
 - **Fit reasoning:**
-  - Strong coding / theory component
+  - coding, theory component
   - Good chance to bridge into security / network side
-- **Status:**  Not yet contacted / reading
+- **Status:**  Not yet contacted, Not yet Reading
-- **Next steps:**
+- **Todo:**
-  - Pick 2–3 of his recent high-impact papers and read them
+    - Pick some recent papers and some most cited ones
-  - Draft a personalized email citing overlap (e.g. “I’m interested in leveraging soft decoding techniques for network coding problems”)
 - **Notes**
     - Seems like his current students focus on System Designs more.
     - (202510) GRA position posted on Jan, filled by Oct 9.
 Project-Oriented hiring.